 I sat for a moment in one of the pews and prayed briefly.
 Then I watched the front of the sanctuary in order to zero in on the confessional.
 Sure enough, after a few minutes I saw a middle-aged woman emerge from behind a mahogany door off to the side.
 She genuflected in the direction of the altar, then made her way past me toward the door.

 No one was approaching the confessional.
 It was now or never.
 I got up, walked toward the heavy wooden door, pulled it open and went in.
 The room was about twice the size of an airplane bathroom with enough light to make out a padded seat and a large black screen, behind which, I knew, was a priest waiting to take my confession.
-The seat was arranged so that the visitor, when seated, faced the wall rather than the screen, which was to his left.
+The seat was placed so that the visitor, when seated, faced the wall rather than the screen, which was to his left.

 I settled into the seat.